Store Employees Become the Face of the San Luis Obispo County Plastic Bag Ban

 They are taking the time to talk to people and answer questions made the transition much smoother.
 A ban can be imposed on folks because plastic bags have become a standard part of modern life.
 Making the switch to reusable grocery bags is a relatively minor action, but it can impact consumers every day.
 Answering questions and talking things through with residents and store employees can eliminate concern and anxiety and help lay the groundwork for a seamless transition.

 One Week Into the Ban and Folks are Still Forgetful

 The people of San Luis Obispo County have had one week to live with the new ban, and as would be expected, the reviews are mixed.
 Most people still support the ban and understand it will take time to get into the habit of bringing reusable shopping bags when they shop.
 Others have expressed frustration after realizing they forgot their reusable bags – this is to be expected, and it just takes time.

-Many people have also found it tricky remembering which stores to bring their reusable bags to – this turns out to be a bit of a trick question since most stores, including department and hardware stores, are now prohibited from handing out plastic bags.
+Many people have also found it tricky to remember which stores to bring their reusable bags to – this turns out to be a bit of a trick question since most stores, including department and hardware stores, are now prohibited from handing out plastic bags.
 All the more reason to use get in the habit of using reusables everywhere.